vbochenin/vbochenin.github.io/_posts/2023-02-08-3-ways-to-know-used-memory.md

 # `java.lang.Runtime` way

-If you google "java used memory in runtime" you will see this method: `Runtime.getRuntime().totalMemory() - Runtime.getRuntime().freeMemory()` and different variations over it.
+If you google "java used memory in runtime" you will see this method: `Runtime.getRuntime().totalMemory() - Runtime.getRuntime().freeMemory()` and several variations of it.

-Let's look closer at what this method returns to us.
+Let's have a closer look at what this method returns.

 For total memory:
-> Returns the total amount of memory in the Java virtual machine.
-The value returned by this method may vary over time, depending on the host environment.
+> Returns the total amount of memory in the Java Virtual Machine.
+The value returned by this method may vary over time depending on the host environment.

 For free memory:
 > Returns the amount of free memory in the Java Virtual Machine.
-Calling the gc method may result in increasing the value returned by freeMemory.
+Calling the gc method may result in an increase in the value returned by freeMemory.

-In other words, total memory may contain references no longer needed objects.
-The object will be freed after garbage collection, but we don't have any control over GC and don't know when it is executed.
+In other words, the total memory may contain references to no longer-needed objects.
+The object will be freed after garbage collection, but we have no control over GC and don't know when it will be executed.

-So we need to find some better solution.
+So we have to find something better.

 # JMX way